 In the framework of this project, we shed light on the factors determining the successful reproduction of the lapwing on arable fields.
 Based on the knowledge gained, we develop cropping-system specific measures that enhance the breeding success of the lapwing on arable fields.

 Farmers, agricultural extension services, state nature conservation offices, agricultural administration authorities

 In eight project regions located in six federal states of Germany we conduct scientific research on the present lapwing populations.
 In close cooperation with local farmers we test integrated measures of lapwing protection and evaluate their efficiency and practicability.

 The study combines an ornithological survey of the lapwing populations with an analysis of the local farms regarding practices of arable crop production and economics.
 In addition, we estimate the costs of the implementation of effective measures within the framework of agri-environmental schemes.
-By means of the regional sector model RAUMIS the potential population development of the lapwing will be projected for several scenarios regarding the development of agricultural production in Germany.
+By means of a population and dispersal model we project the potential population development of the lapwing for several scenarios.

-What are the conditions that enable the implementation of effective and efficient conservation measures in the framework of rural development programs?
+- What are the conditions that enable the implementation of effective and efficient conservation measures in the framework of the European Common Agricultural Policy programs?

 Project-Homepage of the NABU (German)

 - Breitsameter, Laura - she worked in this research project until September 2015.